Xbloro/xbloro.github.io/_posts/2020-11-21-DIY-WriteBlocker.md

 ## Choosing the method

-I don't have any hardware thing related to USB etc so i can't create an analogical one.
+I don't have any hardware things related to USB etc. so i can't create an analogical one.
 It will be software based.

-It's really not recommended to use  a software blocker because they are still writing things, for example ext 4 will replay the journal (and thus write to the partition) even when mounted "read only". see >>  [ext4 documentation](https://www.kernel.org/doc/Documentation/filesystems/ext4.txt "ext4 documentation")
+It's really not recommended to use  a software blocker because they are still writing things, for example ext 4 will replay the journal (and thus write to the partition) even when mounted "read only".
+See >>  [ext4 documentation](https://www.kernel.org/doc/Documentation/filesystems/ext4.txt "ext4 documentation")

 But hey, it's not like i have a choice and it will be used to my own project, not at work, so it will do.